Having a real estate website is one thing, but knowing how well it does and where it could be optimized is something

 If you have a real estate website, you want new visitors and visitors that come back to it.

 For instance, a revealing scenario could be that you find out about a high bounce rate related to returning visitors.

 3) The Common Paths Visitors Take (Users Flow)

-You can find this report by clicking on “Audiences,” then “Users Flow.”
+You can find this report by clicking “Audiences” then “Users Flow.”

-This report will reveal how users navigate through your real estate website and the most common sequences they take from page to page.
+This report will reveal how users navigate your real estate website and the most common sequences they take from page to page.

 After visiting your property listing pages, they visit your contact page or a page where you have a contact form available.

 This can all be found in this type of report.

 4) On Which Page Visitors Entered Your Website (Landing Pages)

 You can easily find it by clicking on “Behavior,” “Site Content,” and then on “Landing Pages.”

 This report is quite straightforward.
-It shows you on which page visitors entered your website and also which ones generate traction.
+It shows you on which page visitors entered your website and which generates traction.